SouthGreenPlatform/trainings/_pages/linux/linuxPracticeJedi.md

 Rq : Test first the sed command on one file and STDOUT, then store the results in new files named RN-VS.MID1.clean.sff.fasta …

-* Generate a file named all-contigs.fasta with all the sequences - `cat`
+* Generate a file named all-contigs.fasta with all the sequences - `cat file1 file2 > file3`

-* Count the number of sequences in the fasta file just created
+* Count the number of sequences in the fasta file just created `grep -c ">" `
 * Count the sequence number of each library in this file

 -----------------------